-The Department of Corrections tracks program participation and completion in the Kentucky Offender Management System (KOMS).
-KY DOC began more thorough tracking of program participation and completions in 2013.
-KY DOC is currently tracking program participation for each program offered within prison facilities, as well as community led programs for those offenders on supervision.
+The Department of Corrections tracks program participation and completion in the program participation and completions in 2013.
+KY DOC is currently tracking program participation for each program offered within prison facilities, Probation and Parole, and community led programs by private providers for those offenders on supervision.
 KY DOC tracks programs of all types including those that are Evidence Based and Promising Practices.